slitzer/racing-lap-tracker/README.md

 4. Visit `http://localhost:5173` to access the UI.

 Database data is stored in the `db-data` volume and images are written to `frontend/public/images`, which is mounted into both containers.
+The `frontend/public/GamePack` folder is also mounted so the backend can scan the example metadata files.

 ### Database